ibmverse/verse-developer/tutorials/tutorials.md

 ---

 ## Documentation
 Want to dig into the details?
-Here is a link to the documentation, for a comprehensive, structured reference to developing applications for Verse:
+Here is a link to the documentation, for a comprehensive, structured reference to developing Applications for Verse:

 [Documentation][16]